See the Cases the Advocate Supports!

 These are the cases the Advocate is supporting right now all across Canada.

 Vancouver street preacher Steven Brown was charged with mischief and causing a disturbance for simply continuing to share a Biblical message on Vancouver streets.
 The Advocate is supporting Steven in defending against these charges.
+Steven Brown goes to trial Dec 12-15 after his lawyers have discovered that Steven Brown was set up and his prosecution has engaged in misconduct.

 In the case of Toronto Right to Life Association v.
 Canada, the Advocate is supporting a charity whose purpose is to support sanctity of life when the government rejected its application for summer student job funding because it would not swear to the Liberal government’s attestation in support of abortion.
+We are currently waiting to go to court but the government lawyers are now claiming the matter is moot, after waiting five years to get there.